lrodero/cats-effect-tutorial/tutorial.md

 be blocked until some thread is available.

 You can test this yourself.
 Start the server defined in the previous sections and try to connect several clients (let's say 12).
 Soon you will notice that the latest clients... do not get any echo reply when sending lines!
 Why is that?
-Well, the answer is that the sooner fibers already used all _underlying_ threads available!
-But then, try to close some of the active clients by sending an empty line (recall that makes the server to close that client session).
-Immediately, one of the blocked clients will be active again.
+Well, the answer is that the first fibers already used all _underlying_ threads available!
+But if we close one of the active clients by sending an empty line (recall that makes the server to close that client session) then immediately one of the blocked clients will be active.

 It shall be clear from that experiment than fibers are run by thread pools.
 Which one in our case?
 Well, `IOApp` automatically brings a `Timer[IO]`, that is defined by cats effect as a '_functional equivalente of Java's [ScheduledExecutorService](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/ScheduledExecutorService.html)_'.
-Each executor service has an underlying thread pool to execute the commands it is requested, and the same applies to `Timer`.
+Each executor service has an underlying thread pool to execute the commands it is requested, and the same applies to `Timer`, which is in charge of assigning available threads to the pending `IO` actions.
 So there are our threads!

 Cats effect provides ways to use different `scala.concurrent.ExecutionContext`s, each one with its own thread pool, and to swap which one should be used for each new `IO`, to ask to reschedule threads among the current active `IO` instances, for improved fairness etc. Such functionality is provided by `IO.shift` a call that can be confusing to beginners (and even intermediate) users of cats effect.
-But that is 'all' that it does.
+So do not worry if it takes some time for you to master.

 Given all this, how could we code servers able to handle an unlimited number of clients?
 Well, first we need using a network library that does not block on the